 In 2022, Grupo Elektra was selected to join the FTSE EMERGING ESG INDEX, along with 18 other Mexican companies that stand out in environmental, social and corporate governance (ESG) indicators.
 The Group had outstanding scores in customer responsibility, human rights, anti-corruption and climate change.
 For the second consecutive year, the Group was included in the S&P/BMV Total Mexico ESG index, which is comprised of 30 issuers listed on the Mexican Stock Exchange.

-For six consecutive years, Tiendas Elektra and Banco Azteca received the Socially Responsible Company (ESR) distinction from the Mexican Center for Philanthropy (CEMEFI), while Italika was recognized for the eighth consecutive year.
+For the seventh consecutive year, Tiendas Elektra and Banco Azteca received the distinction as Socially Responsible Companies (ESR) from the Mexican Center for Philanthropy (CEMEFI), while Italika received this distinction for the ninth consecutive year.